-In 2021 there were no human cases of Hantavirus infection reported within Ventura County.
-At the time this report was posted statewide numbers were preliminary and there was 1 confirmed case of Hantavirus being reported statewide in 2021.
+In 2022 there were no human cases of Hantavirus infection reported within Ventura County.

 Deer mice, Peromyscus maniculatus, are the primary reservoir of Sin Nombre virus.

 LYME DISEASE

 Lyme disease is an infectious disease transmitted by the bite of a specific species of tick.
 It is caused by a spirochete (a spiral shaped bacterium) that may persist in the human body for several years if not treated with antibiotics.
 The Western Black Legged Tick, Ixodes pacificus, is the primary vector of Lyme Disease in California.
 This tick is found throughout Ventura County especially in the more humid areas of the coastal canyons, inland creeks, and heavily irrigated grass areas.